 - the date by which you will provide the full manuscript to me.

 - the date by which you require the proofread manuscript to be returned to you.

 Step 2: Pricing and availability

 Based on your enquiry, I’ll get in touch to let you know whether I can do the editing or proofreading within the timeframe, and if so will provide an estimated cost.
-I charge a flat rate of AUD45/hour (rising to AUD/46 on 1 July 2020).
+I charge a flat rate of AUD55/hour.

 Step 3: Engaging my services